 Trash/Recycling: Students are responsible for the proper disposal of the trash in the dumpsters located in each complex.
 Room trash must not be placed in common areas.
 Utilize the recycling containers provided in your room/hall.
 Room recycling should be taken out to the proper receptacle located near the dumpsters.
+Bags are not provided, you must bring your own.

 Vandalism: Students will at no time damage or condone damage committed by others.
 Students are directly and financially responsible for any damages or losses which are caused by their actions, carelessness, or negligence.

 Work Orders: To request repairs to items in your room, talk to your RA or the front desk.
 Facilities scheduled work hours are 7 a.m. to 3:30 p.m.
 They make all attempts to not enter any student room before 10 a.m. unless there is an emergency.
 Your presence is not required when maintenance is present, but you are welcome to be there.